yochaigal/cairn/wip/2e/setting-seeds.md

 Every region should have some kind of water source.
 Otherwise, where would the locals get their drinking water, or receive news from the rest of the realm?

-To create water, draw a wiggly line from the highest elevation point (i.e. Mountains) to the lowest (i.e. Plains), typically in a Southwardly direction.
+To create water, draw a wiggly line from the highest elevation point (i.e. Mountains) to the lowest (i.e. Plains).
 If the river runs through terrain that is higher in elevation, it might terminate in a **lake**.
 If your map has a sea, it might terminate there.
 Otherwise, the river can continue on off the map page.

 ### Weather